-Closed-Open debounce time:
+Closed-Open Debounce Time

-Time to bridge a jittery input signal or bouncing of input contacts to prevent nuisance tripping of the Controller.
-Adjustable from 6 ms to 100 ms. Default is 50 ms for mute sensors, 6 ms for other devices.
+The time it takes to bridge a jittery input signal or bouncing of the input contacts to prevent nuisance tripping of the Controller.
+Adjustable from 6 ms to 100 ms. The default value is 6 ms (50 ms for mute sensors).
 A longer closed-open debounce time will also affect and increase the response time of the system and/or the machine response time.